the-scouts/por/src/por/expected/chapter-4.exp.rst

 Rule 4.51 Adult Responsibility for the Programme
 ------------------------------------------------
 a.
-Section Leaders, working with Assistant Leaders and Section Assistants, are responsible for the detailed programme of individual Colonies, Packs, Troops and Explorer Scout Units.
+Section Leaders, working with Assistant Leaders and Section Assistants, are responsible for the detailed programme of individual Dreys, Colonies, Packs, Troops and Explorer Scout Units.

 b.
 Leaders should take account of the additional needs of individual Members, the youth programme, badges and awards, and the Section's method as outlined in current Section handbooks.